Last updated: 08 August 2023 & medically reviewed by Hailey Shafir

 The step down from partial hospitalization programs (often used by PHP patients as the next step) IOP requires patients to attend day treatment for three hours a day, often for five days a week but declining as recovery improves.

 Standard outpatient treatment (OP)

 Standard outpatient treatment usually only requires attendance one to two times a week and usually involves meeting with a counselor for individual, group or family therapy sessions.
 This substance abuse treatment can vary in intensity and duration but is often used for those who need less support with addiction.

-Organizations such as Alcoholics Anonymous, Narcotics Anonymous, and SMART recovery groups are available in most cities around the US and provide support to people in recovery from addiction.
+Organizations such as Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery groups are available in most cities around the US and provide support to people in recovery from addiction.
 Unlike other outpatient programs, these groups tend to be run by people in recovery, as opposed to being facilitated by a counselor.
 Most groups are free and open to the public.
-Self-help groups can be a great way to connect with others in recovery, and many people attend them even after achieving years of sobriety, or while they are attending other types of outpatient treatment.
+Support groups can be a great way to connect with others in recovery, and many people attend them even after achieving years of sobriety, or while they are attending other types of outpatient treatment.